bhatnagarsaumya7/bhatnagarsaumya7.github.io/_posts/2018-10-29-Multivariate Analysis.md

 ---
 layout: post
 title: MULTIVARIATE ANALYSIS
+excerpt: The data I’m studying here is biting fly data
 ---

 Objective- The data I’m studying here is biting fly data.
 There are 70 observations on two